Frequently Asked Questions

 Q: What is the Pogue, and how did it get its name?

-The Pogue is a man-made 14-acre pond tucked into the hills of the park's Mount Tom Forest.
-Naturally a spring-fed boggy area, it was created in the 1880s when an earthen dam was constructed.
+The Pogue is a 14-acre man-made pond located in the Mount Tom Forest of the park.
+Originally a spring-fed boggy area, it was created in the 1880s with the construction of an earthen dam.
 It is rumored to be bottomless!
-The origin of its name is still in question.
-One theory holds that it is an old Scottish word and was given to the boggy area by an early settler to Woodstock.
-Please note: There is no swimming, fishing, or wading allowed in the Pogue.
+The origin of its name is uncertain; one theory suggests it comes from an old Scottish word given by an early settler in Woodstock.
+Please note: swimming, fishing, or wading in the Pogue is not allowed.

 Q: What is the difference between a National Park and National Historical Park?